The need for a plan

 Six sectoral plans will support this work, including one for agriculture and the land sector.

-The plans will explore ways to contribute to economy-wide goals to reduce emissions, providing certainty needed to support the new investment required to secure Australia’s low emissions future.
+The plans will explore ways to contribute to economy-wide goals to reduce emissions.
+They will provide the certainty needed to support the new investment required to secure Australia’s low emissions future.

 Seizing opportunities in a low emissions world

-Continuing with a proactive approach will allow the industry to seize emerging opportunities and reduce risks associated with climate change.
+Continuing with a proactive approach will allow the industry to seize emerging opportunities.
+It will also help to reduce risks associated with climate change.
 For example, action will:

 - improve Australia’s position as a global supplier of sustainable food and fibre